raamana/visualqc/docs/file_formats.rst

 And, for a given subject ID, these two images must be in the same folder (although this might be relaxed in the future with a more generic input mechanism).

-Following formats are strongly encouraged:
+Following imaging formats are strongly encouraged:

  - Nifti
  - MGH/Freesurfer

-while the following formats are theoretically supported (but are not tested regularly):
+while the following formats are supported, as they can be ready via ``nibabel``, but they are not routinely tested:

  - MINC (1/2)
  - gifti